Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

         - file: ../SecureCode/interface.h
 ```

-> **Note:** The name format for a software component is described under [Name Conventions - Component Names](#Component_Names)
+> **Note:** The name format for a software component is described under [Name Conventions - Component Names](#Component_Names).

 ## `instances:`

 This is a proposal for component instances.

 Modern microcontrollers often have multiple instances of the same peripheral interface (for example UART, SPI, USB, etc.).
-To be able to have separate configuration files for each of these instances, Software Components can have multiple instances as well.
+To be able to have separate configuration files for each of these instances, software components can have multiple instances as well.
 To cope with multiple configurations, the `instances:` list allows to assign peripherals to a usage and provide configuration parameters.

 `instances:`                         |              | Content
 :------------------------------------|--------------|:------------------------------------